jundalisay/superblist/content/en/faq.md

 ## Bigots

 {{< r a="Boomer" >}}
 But I'm a racist, materialist boomer.
-I don't like anything Asian and abstract like Brahma, Yin-Yang, human unity, circular economy and all that mumbo-jumbo.
+I don't like anything Asian and abstract like Brahma, Yin-Yang, human unity, circular economy and all that mumbo-jumbo. :shit:

 I want profits and wealth for myself.
-I drink my delicious expensive coffee conveniently with plastic straws, and don't care about the sea animals that will die from ingesting them.
+I drink my expensive coffee with plastic straws.
+I don't care about the sea animals that will die from ingesting them.
 Sucks to be them.

 The universe was created for us humans, and not us humans created to serve the universe.
 After death, there is nothing.
 There is no evidence of God, the afterlife, reincarnation, or karma.
 So I say maximize pleasure while alive and don't care about the consequences, even on others!